 - Advance Cirrus Transition Training is a comprehensive transition program that requires you to demonstrate instrument proficiency in the aircraft.
 At JATO, you must enroll in this program if you hold an Instrument Rating, regardless of currency.
 In other words, we train to the level of certificate you hold.

 - Avionics Differences Training program helps you master either the Garmin Perspective avionics platform if your initial transition was in an Avidyne-equipped Cirrus or vice versa.
 At JATO, completion of this syllabus is required even if you have flown similar avionics in other makes of aircraft.
 We believe proficiency in the entire integrated avionics platform, including the GPS, autopilot, displays and interfaces, is paramount to safety.

 - Airframe/Powerplant Differences Training program allows you to transition between various models of the Cirrus aircraft, usually from an SR20 into an SR22 or SR22T.
 At JATO, you must have 200 hours total time and an Instrument rating to transition into the SR22 models.
 Our syllabus addendum also includes a flight up to the service ceiling of FL250 in the SR22T models, giving you valuable training in high altitude operations and SOPs for using oxygen.

 Q: Do you have a simulator?

-A: We have two flight training devices.
-We have the Fly This Sim Desktop Touch Trainer that simulates both the Garmin Perspective and Avidyne avionics packages in the Cirrus.
-We also have Precision Flight Controls that simulates the G1000 glass cockpit panel with the GFC700 autopilot.
+A: We have have the Fly This Sim Desktop Touch Trainer that simulates the Garmin Perspective, Avidyne avionics packages in the Cirrus and Garmin G1000.

 Q: How do I get started?